Squarespace/pouchdb-lru-cache/README.md

 This is entirely possible in PouchDB, but implementing it correctly requires some subtle knowledge of how PouchDB deduplicates attachments and how CouchDB compaction works.
 Hence this plugin.

 Why PouchDB?
 Because it's the most [efficient](http://pouchdb.com/faq.html#data_types) and [well-tested](https://travis-ci.org/pouchdb/pouchdb) way to store binary data with cross-browser support.
-Yes, you could just use Web SQL, but then you'd be locked into a WebKit-only implementation.
-This code will work on IE 10+, Windows Phone 8, Firefox, Firefox OS, Chrome, Safari, iOS, Android, and Node.js.
+This plugin works in IE 10+, Windows Phone 8, Firefox, Firefox OS, Chrome, Safari, iOS, Android, and Node.js.

 Since Blobs in the browser are kinda tricky to work with, you may also want to look into [blob-util](https://github.com/nolanlawson/blob-util).